 - “I don’t want you to go home, but I can’t let you take my new toy.”

 You can even try role-playing with your child.
-Pretend to be the pushy friend while your child tries some of these phrases on for size.
-Make sure the conversation goes both ways so your child can be prepared fully for both a positive and a negative response.
+You pretend to be the pushy friend while your child tries some of these phrases on for size.
+Make sure the conversation goes both ways, so that she can be fully prepared for both a positive and a negative response.

 5. Talk about what makes a good friend.

-Most kids just play with whoever comes their way without really thinking about what kind of person he or she is.
-So this is a good time to talk about the qualities we want to look for.
+Most kids just play with whomever comes their way, without really thinking about what kind of person she is.
+So, this is a good time to talk about the qualities we want to look for.